ARL DSRC Introductory Site Guide

 3.2.1.
 File systems

 Each HPC system has several file systems available for storing user data.
-Your personal directories on these file systems are commonly referenced via the $HOME, $WORKDIR, $CENTER, and $ARCHIVE_HOME environment variables.
+Your personal directories on these file systems are commonly referenced via the $HOME, $WORKDIR, and $ARCHIVE_HOME environment variables.
 Other file systems may be available as well.

 File System Environment Variables